skyflaren/lol-meta-health/_site/README.md

 <iframe src="assets/p-val.html" width=800 height=600 frameBorder=0></iframe>

-**Conclusion:** We see here that our results were not significant, meaning we fail to reject the null and cannot say if riot is making the meta healthier throughout the season.
+**Conclusion:** We see here that our results were not significant, meaning we fail to reject the null and cannot say if Riot Games' Balance team is making the meta healthier throughout the season.
 We would like to mention the observed average health change is slightly positive, implying metas actually get slighty more unhealthy as the season progresses.
-As stated with our analysis this is not statistically relavent and is not proof of anything, though it could represent the force of players makign the meta less healthy as they figure out optimal strategies.
+As stated with our analysis this is not statistically relavent and is not proof of anything.
+However, this could be representative of how players make the meta less healthy as they converge on what the optimal strategies are.

----